Boot Kilties?

 While you may be interested in utilizing them to change up your footwear visually, boot kilties can also be all about function.
 They shield the tongue of your boots from dirt, debris, and the constant wear-and-tear caused by laces.
 Think of them as a small but mighty addition that extends the life of your boots while also adding a bit of style.

-I designed my boot kilties with a "lace keeper" system to ensure your kiltie doesn't slide around during the day as you wear them.
+I designed my boot kilties with a lace keeper system to ensure your kiltie doesn't slide around during the day as you wear them.
+My kilties are also no show kilties and don't include the traditional fringe on the bottom to ensure they don't become the immediate focal point of your footwear.
+It's all about balance!

 The History of Boot Kilties